MA Dance Producing & Management

 The programme was developed in collaboration with 25 industry partners, who represent the best of the artistic vibrancy of dance today, which has resulted in an ever growing pool of prospective placement providers from all areas of the field.
 This includes dance companies, independent dance artists, producers, and choreographers who work in a range of genres including ballet, contemporary dance, hip hop, music theatre, film and television.
 Based in artsdepot, students have access to two professional theatre spaces in which they can produce and stage work.

 The programme runs for 1 year full-time or 2 years part-time.
-The programme is subject to validation by Middlesex University.
+This programme was developed and is delivered and assessed by London Studio Centre, awarded by and quality assured by Middlesex University.

 "The demand for dance producers in the industry has never been greater.
 London Studio Centre is addressing an urgent need to train skilled dance producers, who can work as a catalyst to create new opportunities and respond to growing artistic ambition in the performing arts industry.
 I look forward to a close collaboration on this much needed and exciting MA programme, mentoring these students through workshops, projects and placements.”